surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.43.0-b.3 =
+= 3.43.0-rc.1 =

-(2017/05/05) Added new Facebook AppLink and Twitter card meta tags for YouTube and Vimeo videos.
+(2017/05/06) Added a GravityView integration module with support for Single Entry view URL, title, description, and post image (Pro version).
+Added new Facebook AppLink and Twitter card meta tags for YouTube and Vimeo videos.

 = 3.42.0 =